wazo-communication/developers.wazo.io/docs/integrations/embedded-softphone/examples.md

     ✨ Make the dialer button green
 </a>

-## Changing the appearance of the Softphone
+## Changing the appearance of the Embedded Softphone

 ```js
 softphone.customizeAppearance({